Healing Insulin Resistance with Brainspotting Therapy

 Why Willpower Alone Won’t Fix the Problem

-• Trauma triggers regression: Even the most disciplined plans can be derailed when past traumas resurface and overwhelm your ability to stick to your health goals.
+Trauma Triggers Regression: Even disciplined plans can collapse when past traumas resurface and overwhelm your resolve.

-Brainspotting therapy addresses these emotional blocks, helping you move beyond the reliance on willpower alone.
-By working through your emotional distress, you set the stage for sustainable, long-term healing.
+Brainspotting therapy addresses these emotional blocks so you’re not relying on willpower alone.
+By working through emotional distress, you set the foundation for sustainable, long-term healing.

 What is Brainspotting Therapy, and How Does It Work?

-Brainspotting therapy is a powerful, therapeutic technique that allows individuals to access and process deeply held emotional trauma.
-It works on the premise that where you look affects how you feel—certain eye positions, known as “brain spots,” are linked to areas in the brain that store trauma, stress, or unresolved emotions.
+Brainspotting therapy is a powerful, somatic technique that accesses and processes deeply held emotional trauma.
+It operates on the principle that “where you look affects how you feel.”
+Specific eye positions, “brain spots,”correspond to areas in the brain that store trauma, stress, or unresolved emotions.

-For women managing insulin resistance, Brainspotting therapy offers a holistic approach that goes beyond diet and exercise.
-It helps uncover the emotional traumas and mental blocks that contribute to insulin resistance, enabling you to manage stress more effectively, lower cortisol levels, and improve insulin sensitivity.
+For women managing insulin resistance, Brainspotting offers a holistic approach that goes beyond diet and exercise.
+It uncovers the emotional traumas and mental blocks contributing to insulin resistance, enabling you to manage stress more effectively, lower cortisol levels, and improve insulin sensitivity.

 How Emotional Trauma Impacts Physical Health

-Emotional trauma doesn’t just affect your mental and emotional well-being—it has a profound impact on your physical health as well.
-Unprocessed trauma triggers a chronic stress response in the body, which leads to hormonal imbalances, inflammation, and insulin resistance.
+Emotional trauma doesn’t just live in your mind—it has a profound impact on your body.
+Unprocessed trauma triggers a chronic stress response, leading to hormonal imbalances, inflammation, and ultimately, insulin resistance.

 Signs That Emotional Trauma May Be Affecting Your Insulin Resistance: